How to Fix Laptop Plugged in not Charging Error in Windows

 However, before concluding that your laptop’s battery is dead, you can run some simple troubleshoots to fix the laptop plugged in, not charging error in Windows.
 Sometimes there is a problem with the charging cable, port or software rather than the battery.

 It is not that hard to fix a laptop plugged in but not charging.
-However, sometimes your laptop undergoes problems due to a lack of sync between battery and charger.
+However, sometimes your laptop undergoes problems due to a lack of sync between the battery and the charger.
 So, simply resetting the computer or reinserting the battery can fix the error.

 Here’s the list of some effective solutions to solve the laptop not charging error in Windows: